Back to Top

 To be a progressive energy and solutions partner enriching lives for a sustainable future.

-Among the largest natural gas resource owners in the country, PETRONAS Canada is well-positioned to provide global markets with clean and responsibly-developed Canadian energy while supporting local jobs, working with Indigenous communities and protecting the environment.
-We continue to be a leader in natural gas development and a progressive energy and solutions partner for a sustainable future.
+Among the largest natural gas rights holders in the country, PETRONAS Canada is well-positioned to provide global markets with responsibly-developed Canadian energy while supporting local jobs, collaborating with Indigenous communities and respecting the environment.
+PETRONAS Canada is a leader in natural gas development and a progressive energy partner.

 Our Shared values